-Nicolas Vermeulen is a law student and young organist.
+Nicolas Vermeulen is a lawyer and organist.

 During his studies in Paris he also took organ lessons with Matthieu Odinet (organist of the Notre Dame des Blancs Manteaux church in Paris).
 This gave him the opportunity to immerse himself in French Baroque and Romanticism.
 For the latter style, an organ such as the Cavaillé-Coll organ of the St. Nicholas Church was and still is a component not to be missed.
-During his studies in London he takes organ lessons with James Orford (organist of Westminster Cathedral) which in turn allows him to explore English Baroque and Romanticism.
+During his studies in London he took organ lessons with James Orford (organist of Westminster Cathedral) which in turn allowed him to explore English Baroque and Romanticism.

 In September 2019 he became co-organist of the Church of Our Lady in Deinze.

 He himself describes the organ as “one of the best choices of my life”, or “a passion that got out of hand”.
 It is therefore not surprising that he wanted to fully support the project of the Bach Concerts Ghent and gladly took on the role of president.
 Together with the rest of the team, he hopes to develop this concert series into a true concept and to create support both nationally and internationally to literally breathe new life into the Ghent Cavaillé-Coll organ.